tleskin/testing-javascript-class/README.md

 ## Step Two: Let's Test Some JavaScript

 We're going to step through six examples.
 Five of them have opportunities for you to cut your teeth on writing some Qunit tests.

+## More Info

+The original repo for the class is available [here](https://github.com/turingschool-examples/testing-javascript)